Honors Project On-Campus Access Only

 This study examines the vegetation history of Many Glacier Valley using pollen extracted from a sediment core taken from Swiftcurrent Lake (SWF) in Glacier National Park, MT.
 Pollen is used to create a vegetation reconstruction focusing on the past 1200 years, which includes both the MWP and LIA.
 Changes in vegetation through time reflect vegetation’s response to climate, specifically temperature and precipitation, and thus can be used to broadly reconstruct past climate.
 Evidence from pollen indicates that the region surrounding SWF during the MWP was likely drier and warmer than present climate, and more moist and cool during the LIA.
 This is consistent with other results from the Western United States.

 Locatelli, Emma R., "Vegetation History of the Late Holocene in East Glacier National Park, Montana: A Paleoenvironmental Study" (2011).
-Honors Projects.
-Paper 9.
+Geology Honors Projects.
+9.

 © Copyright is owned by author of this document